Starbucks Coffee Prices Brewing A Hole In Your Wallet 31 Comments

 It is when you develop the Starbucks spending mentality that you seriously start hurting your personal finances.
 Then you are overspending all over the place without even realizing it.
 It doesn’t take a rocket scientist to realize that you could be wasting an incredible amount of money if you are paying higher prices for many everyday expenses.
 Unfortunately when you get into the overspending mindset, this is not easy to accept and part of your brain tells you that it is fine and dandy.

 Now consider what this does on a larger scale with all the people who frequently indulge on Starbucks coffee.
 This is when you really do need a rocket scientist to compute the insane amount of wasted money this leads to.
 We evolve from just a consumer society who needs to buy stuff into an excessive, overspending consumer society.
 It is turning into a society that not only wants things, but one that also feels that we are all entitled to the very best.
+Consumers are better off trying their hand at making their coffee with one of those pod coffee makers.

 So before heading to Starbucks later today or tomorrow, take some time to calculate how much you are choosing to spend each month or year.
 Think about what you could be spending that money on instead.
 Think about how the aggressive marketing may be suckering you in.
 Luckily caffeine dependence is a lot easier to overcome than something like heroine or crystal meth.
 Those illegal drugs just aren’t pounded into your brain throughout the day by society.
 So it will take willpower.
 You just have to learn to be proud of saving that buck or two each day (or more if you quit coffee completely).
 Tell yourself that getting off the Starbucks bandwagon is an accomplishment and find some way to reward yourself.
 Just don’t reward yourself with the very thing you are trying to avoid.